 By doing so, we re-organise strategies and methods in building theatrical stenographies and moments, to generate powerful and impactful performance visuals and impressions for a greater meaning to our contemporary society.

-Code and Art: First Step in Programming for Artists
+Tech and Art: First Steps in Technology for Artists

 In I’M NOT SURE ABOUT YOU, BUT I NEED MY PHONE, Ghost built a networked chatroom using web programming.
 The audience used their smartphone and entered text to the chatroom which influenced the landscapes of performance.